-23.22.
-SUBMIT BIOLOGICAL FLUID SAMPLESTO DRUG AND ALCOHOL TESTING
+22. SUBMIT TO DRUG AND ALCOHOL TESTING

-Respondent shall immediately submit to biological fluid testing, random, observed, and directed drug and alcohol testing, including biological fluid or hair sample, breath alcohol, or any other mode of testing at respondent's cost, upon request by the Board or its designee.
-There will be no confidentiality in test results; positive test results will be immediately reported to the Board and the respondent's current employer.
+Respondent shall immediately submit to random, observed, and directed drug and alcohol testing, including biological fluid or hair sample, breath alcohol, or any other mode of testing at respondent's cost, upon request by the Board or its designee.